weak1337/Alcatraz/README.md

 ### Entrypoint obfuscation
 If the PE file is a .exe (.dll support will be added) we will create a custom entrypoint that decrypts the real one on startup (!!! doesn't work when beeing manual mapped).
 ![imgmaincfg](images/customentry.PNG)
+### Lea obfuscation
+The lea obfuscation is quite simple yet effective.
+We move a different location into the register and decrypt it afterwards.
+This way, reverse engineers can't cross reference certain data / functions.
 ### Anti disassembly
 balbalbalba
 ### Import obfuscation
 There is no "proper" IAT obfuscation at the moment.
-The 0xFF anti disassembly trick takes care of it at the moment.
+The 0xFF anti disassembly trick takes care of it for now.
 Proper implementation is planned here:
 [iat.cpp](Alcatraz/obfuscator/misc/iat.cpp)
 ### Opaque predicates
 balbalbalba